-The Turnpike has 31 tolling points over its 241-mile length where drivers may enter or exit.
-Upon exit, a toll is paid based on the distance traveled, vehicle class and payment type (E-ZPass or non-E-ZPass).
-Annual 2016 traffic and revenue by entry and exit point was compiled and sorted into the top ten toll locations (i.e., exit points) in terms of traffic volumes (trips), VMT, and toll revenues; these are shown in Table 9, Table 10 and Table 11, respectively.
-The eastern termini (Exit 239) and the Niles-Youngstown exit at Route 80 (Exit 218) are the two most popular tolling points in terms of traffic, with over four million tollpaying vehicles per year at each location.
-In terms of VMT, the two Turnpike endpoints (Exit 2 and Exit 239) account for over 28 percent of total Turnpike VMT, indicating that there are a large number of vehicles making statewide trips on the Turnpike.
-The top ten most popular exit points are used by almost two-thirds of all Turnpike trips.
-In terms of toll revenue, the western end of the Turnpike (Exit 2) collects over 20 percent of total toll revenue - significantly more than any other location - indicating that there is a relatively high proportion of long-distance and truck trips at this location compared to other 30 Turnpike tolling points.
-The top ten toll locations in terms of toll revenue collect more than 78 percent of total toll revenue on the Turnpike.
+The Turnpike has currently 31 tolling points over its 241-mile length where drivers may enter or exit.
+Upon exiting the Turnpike, a toll is paid based on the distance traveled, the vehicle class and payment type (E-ZPass or non-E-ZPass).
+Annual 2018 (the last full year of data available) traffic and revenue by entry and exit point was compiled and sorted into the top ten toll locations (i.e. exit points) in terms of traffic volumes (trips), VMT, and toll revenues; these are shown in Table 10, Table 11 and Table 12, respectively.
+The eastern terminus (Interchange 239) and the Niles-Youngstown exit at Route 80 (Interchange 218) are the two most popular tolling points in terms of traffic volumes, with over four million toll-paying vehicles per year or almost eight percent of total traffic at each location.
+In terms of VMT, the two Turnpike endpoints (Westgate/Interchange 2 and Eastgate/Interchange 239) account for over 29 percent of total Turnpike.
+The top ten most popular exit points are used by twothirds of all Turnpike trips.
+In terms of toll revenue, the western end of the Turnpike (Interchange 2) collects almost 21 percent of total toll revenue - significantly more than any other location - indicating that there is a relatively high proportion of long-distance truck trips with over 15 percent of total toll revenue at this location compared to the other 30 Turnpike tolling points.
+The top ten toll locations in terms of toll revenue collect more than 79 percent of total toll revenue on the Turnpike.